zendframework/zend-diactoros/README.md

 ## Emitting responses

-If you are using a non-SAPI PHP implementation and wish to use the `Server` class, or if you do not want to use the `Server` implementation but want to emit a response, this package provides an interface, `Phly\Http\Response\EmitterInterface`, defining a method `emit()` for emitting the response.
-A single implementation is currently available, `Phly\Http\Response\SapiEmitter`, which will use the native PHP functions `header()` and `echo` in order to emit the response.
+If you are using a non-SAPI PHP implementation and wish to use the `Server` class, or if you do not want to use the `Server` implementation but want to emit a response, this package provides an interface, `Zend\Diactoros\Response\EmitterInterface`, defining a method `emit()` for emitting the response.
+A single implementation is currently available, `Zend\Diactoros\Response\SapiEmitter`, which will use the native PHP functions `header()` and `echo` in order to emit the response.
 If you are using a non-SAPI implementation, you will need to create your own `EmitterInterface` implementation.

 ## Serialization

 At times, it's useful to either create a string representation of a message (serialization), or to cast a string or stream message to an object (deserialization).
-This package provides features for this in `Phly\Http\Request\Serializer` and `Phly\Http\Response\Serializer`; each provides the following static methods:
+This package provides features for this in `Zend\Diactoros\Request\Serializer` and `Zend\Diactoros\Response\Serializer`; each provides the following static methods:

 - `fromString($message)` will create either a `Request` or `Response` instance (based on the serializer used) from the string message.
 - `fromStream(Psr\Http\Message\StreamInterface $stream)` will create either a `Request` or `Response` instance (based on the serializer used) from the provided stream.